 The Execution:

-• Plant your squash or pumpkin seedlings at the base of the ladder structure.
+- Plant squash or pumpkin seedlings at the base.
 As the main vine grows, weave it through the rungs and train it upward.
-For large fruit, create individual burlap slings — cut a long strip of burlap, tie each end to a rung, and cradle the developing squash in the resulting hammock.
+For large fruit, tie strips of burlap between two rungs to create a hammock-style sling that supports the weight of each squash.

 28. The Pergola Trellis & Tiered Raised Bed Corner System